MickDarkstar/gym-api/config/dev/middleware-readme.txt

-<?php
-// variables used for jwt
-// $key's value must be your own and unique secret key. define('SECRET_KEY', 'example_key');
+define('SECRET_KEY', 'example_key');

 // The rest is called the registered claim names.
 // The iss (issuer) claim identifies the principal that issued the JWT.